openhab/org.openhab.binding.zwave/doc/zipato/hs1sa_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-Wake up Notifcation is transmitted every 24 hours by default or by pressing and releasing the test button.
+<p&gtWake up Notifcation is transmitted every 24 hours by default or by pressing and releasing the test button.</p&gt

 ## Channels